Virginia Sherborne MBACP (Accred.)

 My training and experience:

-After starting out training to be an accountant in the City of London, I soon moved over to secondary school teaching in 1988, and I’ve been working with teenagers ever since.
+After starting out training to be an accountant in the City of London, I soon moved over to secondary school teaching in 1988 and continued until 2018.
 In 2007 I decided to train to be a counsellor at Sheffield Hallam University and I qualified with my Counselling Diploma in 2010.

 My first area of special training was at Cruse Bereavement Care.
 After seeing adult clients for a couple of years, I was invited to train to support bereaved children and young people.
 Eventually I joined the Cruse Trainers’ Register and helped to train other volunteers.
 The age range of bereaved people I have worked with spans 6 years old through to 82!

 In 2008 I was able to begin seeing clients at Sheffield Rape and Sexual Abuse after completing a rigorous training process.
 Helping these clients to become more empowered and take control of their lives felt like a great privilege.
-I now provide therapy part-time as a volunteer at Sheffield Women’s Counselling and Therapy Service.
+I also provided therapy part-time as a volunteer at Sheffield Women’s Counselling and Therapy Service.

-Building up my private practice was very exciting.
-Clients have been choosing to come and see me since 2010 for a wide variety of reasons.
-Some have been teachers who knew I would understand the issues they face every day at work.
-Others have been school and university students, who recognised that my special experience would be helpful to them.
-I’ve been consulted by people who were affected by traumatic accidents or who have been raped, because they know I can help with trauma.
-My years of experience working with the bereaved at Cruse attracted other people to choose me.
+I began my private practice in 2010.
+Clients have been choosing to come and see me since then for a wide variety of reasons.
+Issues have included bereavement, depression, anxiety, sexual abuse, transition to retirement, workplace trauma, anger management, infertility, relationship problems.
 Sometimes clients knew they wanted counselling, but weren’t sure what the specific issues would be, and they came to me because I had a broad mix of experience, both in my training and in my own life.

 In 2011 I completed the Foundation Course in Art Therapy run by Sheffield NHS trust.
 This gave me extra insight and skills in helping clients express themselves using creative methods, and I always have art materials available for any clients who feel comfortable or curious about working in this way.

-In Sept 2014 I began studying for an MA in Trauma Studies at Nottingham University - an exciting new challenge.
-I am also taking a Diploma Training in Specialist Psychotherapy with Ex-Boarders, led by Nick Duffell (April-Sept 2016).
+From Sept 2014 to Jan 2017 I studied for an MA in Trauma Studies at Nottingham University - an exciting new challenge.

 Training, qualifications & experience